vEnhance/1802/src/ipep.typ

 So to summarize
 #idea[
-  Whenever you try to compute a multivariable integral in @fig-int-chart-triangle, your goal is to translate it into a rectangular-looking single/double/triple integral, then evaluate by using your old 18.01 methods multiple times.
+  Whenever you try to compute a multivariable integral in @poster-triangle, your goal is to translate it into a rectangular-looking single/double/triple integral, then evaluate by using your old 18.01 methods multiple times.
 ]